-Eagle, from time to time, engages one or more individuals or entities to solicit investment advisory clients in accordance with SEC rules, including that all required disclosures are provided to the relevant clients, and to place investors in the pooled investment vehicles managed by Eagle.
+With respect to the Non-ETF Clients, Eagle, from time to time, engages one or more individuals or entities to solicit investment advisory clients or to place investors in the pooled investment vehicles managed by Eagle, in accordance with SEC rules, including that all required disclosures are provided to the relevant clients.
 Generally, the arrangement and compensation entails a share of such fee revenues paid to the agent or solicitor for a period of time, typically so long as such client or investor remains a client of Eagle or investor in a pooled investment vehicle managed by Eagle.
 Currently, Eagle has one such relationship.